mkjiwani/Agentic-ICU-Patient-Monitoring-App/README.md

 •	Visualization: Displays patient trends, summary statistics, and timeline with highlighted criticals.
 •	AI Observability: Tracks and visualizes API token usage and latency for each AI call.
 •	Reporting: Allows download of patient data and AI-generated recommendations.

+**Sample Patient Data**

+This repository also includes 3 sample CSV files for use with this app (you can create your own sample data as well).
+These CSV files contain specific columns of ECG, Heartbeat per minute, Temperature, Blood pressure, Blood oxygen level, for 1 hour’s data, including data that showing abnormality that requires immediate attention by a Nurse at ICU.
+Each CSV contain 1 hours (60 minutes) of minute-by-minute vitals with following columns:

+•	patient_id
+•	timestamp
+•	ECG
+•	heart_rate_bpm
+•	temperature_c
+•	bp_systolic_mmHg
+•	bp_diastolic_mmHg
+•	spo2_percent

 **How to Run or Use**

 **Prerequisites:**